 Ministry is primarily about relationships, but programs can provide the space for relationships to develop and flourish.
 This information sheet was distributed to people at Orland Park CRC by their Disability Concerns Team.

-If your child seems to be missing developmental milestones, he or she may just need a little more time.
-Other times, active intervention is needed.
+If your child seems to have developmental delays, s/he needs active intervention.
 The Help Me Grow program is a great tool to check out!

 Disability is hard on marriages, but telling couples (falsely) that 80 percent of marriages end in divorce if the couple has a child with a disability could lead them to give up hope.
 Couples in crisis need love and support and encouragement, not statistics.